MastarCheeze/study-notes/computer-science/io-devices.md

 ### Keyboard

-1. Each character has ASCII value
+1. Each character has unique binary value
 2. Converted into digital signal
+    - Using character map
+    - ASCII / Unicode

 ### Microphone